kaitlynchau/ConcertCompass/README.md

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
+* (2 points) Semantic UI
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+  * use Semantic UI for front-end development
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+* (3 points) vite
+    * used vite as build tool and task runner.
+* (2 points) ESlint
+    * Integrate ESLint into my workflow
-* (5 points) vue.js
+* (6 points) React
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * use React as the frontend framework, which is assigned 6 points.

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)